lingxiao/adj-relation/experiments/README.md

 2. Each directory [DIR] has format:
 	* top.py
-		** initialized the application and loads all dependencis
+		initialize the application and loads all dependencies and assets
 	* demo/run_[NAME].py
-		** cd into the adj-relation directory, and run each demo in the python interpreter with: experiments/[DIR]/demos/run_[NAME]
+		runn the experiment